gotcha/Counterparty/README.md

 	* may be increased with later issuances

-Asset names are strings of uppercase ASCII characters that, when encoded as a decimal integer, are greater than 26^3 and less than or equal to 256^8: all asset names, other than ‘BTC’ and ‘XCP’ must be at least four letters long;
-asset names may not begin with the character ‘A’.
-Thus, some thirteen‐character asset names are valid, but no fourteen‐character names are.
+Newly registered asset names will be either (unique) strings of 4 to 12 uppercase Latin characters (inclusive) not beginning with ‘A’, or integers between 26^12 + 1 and 256^8 (inclusive), prefixed with ‘A’.
+Alphabetic asset names will carry a one‐time issuance fee (by burn) of 0.5 XCP and numeric asset names will be freely available.
+‘BTC’ and ‘XCP’ are the only three‐character asset names.
+Example asset names:

 Assets may be either divisible or indivisible, and divisible assets are divisible to eight decimal places.
 Assets also come with descriptions, which